IsaakBerg/grasshopper-primer/en/1-foundations/1-2/1_grasshopper-object-types.md

 ![IMAGE](images/1-2-1/1-2-1_005-component-warning.png)

 A component with a slightly darker gray color indicates a disabled state of its preview display.
 There are two ways to disable a component’s preview display.
 To disable component previews one-at-a-time, right-click on the component and toggle the preview button.
 To disable more than one component preview at a time, select the desired components.
-Right-click anywhere on the canvas to toggle the icon that looks like a blind-folded man.
+Right-click anywhere on the canvas then toggle the icon that looks like a blind-folded man.

-A component that has been disabled is shown in a dull gray.
-To disable a component you may right-click on the component and toggle the disable button, or you may select the desired components, right click anywhere on the canvas and select Disable.
+A component with a dull gray color is in a disabled state.
 Disabled components stop sending data to downstream components.
+To disable component previews one-at-a-time, right-click on the component and toggle the disable button.
+To disable more than one component at a time, select the desired components.
+Right-click anywhere on the canvas to select the Disable item.

-A component which has been selected will be shown in a light green color.
-If the selected component has generated some geometry within the Rhino scene, this will also turn green to give you some visual feedback.
+A light green colored object indicates it is part of the current selection.
+Its geometry in the Rhino scene receives the same color for extra visual feedback.

 A component which contains at least 1 error is displayed in red.
 The error can come either from the component itself or from one of its inputs or outputs.